thwerks/NodeJS-Home-Assistant-Framework/Getting Started.md

                     return;
                 });
        ```
      - the `cfg.io.ha[0]` refers to whichever HA entity you want to subscribe to.
-Alternativly you could just put the entities name.
+Alternatively you could just put the entities name.
-     - This emiiter subscription should only be ran once the first time your Automatino Function Runs
+     - This emitter subscription should only be ran once the first time your Automation Function Runs
      - The return statements are necessary to prevent further processing of you automation function until data is receive and precessed.